Stop Forgetting Things! 12 Easy Tips to Improve Your Memory Now

 3. Squeezing your palms for 90 seconds improves your focus

-You can tap into a remarkable mind-body connection by simply squeezing your palms for just 90 seconds.
-This action increases blood flow to your brain, resulting in improved focus and heightened memory retention.
-It’s like giving your memory a little power boost.
+You can tap into a remarkable mind-body connection by squeezing your palms for 90 seconds.
+This action increases blood flow to your brain, resulting in improved focus and heightened memory retention—it’s like giving your memory a little power boost.

 Practice remembering four characteristics about a person or an event.
 That’s it – just four things.